These are the top systems to ensure your water is biologically safe for consumption.

 It’s important that you regularly test your well or public water supply for fecal coliform bacteria if you live in the United States, and there are certain circumstances in which you should always ensure that your water is tested.
 No matter what the situation, you need to get your well checked for coliform bacteria once a year.
 You should also test for this type of bacteria when you construct a new private well or begin to use an existing well that hasn’t been used recently.

 Additionally, if and when any part of your well water system requires repairing, it’s recommended that you test your water supply just in case.
-Finally, if you have any reason to suspect bacterial contamination – perhaps a member of your household falls ill, or your neighbor reports contamination in their well or water source -you should test your water sooner rather than later.
+Finally, if you have any reason to suspect bacterial contamination – perhaps a member of your household falls ill, or your neighbor reports contamination in their well or water source -you should carry out a coliform bacteria test sooner rather than later.

 🔠 What Kind of Water Filter Removes Bacteria?